Tonite (explosive)

 Tonite is an explosive sometimes used in the late 19th and early 20th centuries.
 It consists of a mixture of equal weights of barium nitrate and guncotton.
-The explosive was patented in 1874 by Messrs Trench, Faure, and Mackie.
+The explosive was patented in 1874 by Messrs Samuel Joseph Mackie, Camille Faure and George French.
+Its name was taken from the Latin verb tonat = "it thunders", and is pronounced "toe-nite", not "tonight".

-The high gas pressures generated by detonation of tonite resulted in it being used as a bursting charge for some early hand grenades used in World War I.
+The high gas pressures generated by the detonation of tonite resulted in it being used as a bursting charge in some hand grenades used early in World War I.

-Its name was taken from the Latin verb tonat = "it thunders", and is pronounced "toe-nite" and not as "tonight".